top of page

 WFF_MartensBrier_Pina36.JPG

-Francis deepened his mathematical teaching practice through participating in the Better Math Teaching Network from 2015 to 2018, Boston Teacher Union’s Inquiry Project during the school year of 2017 to 2018, and D.I.Y Coaching from 2018 to 2020.
+Francis deepened his mathematical teaching practice by participating in the Better Math Teaching Network from 2015 to 2018, Boston Teacher Union’s Inquiry Project during the school year of 2017 to 2018, and D.I.Y Coaching from 2018 to 2020.
 Francis developed his teacher leadership skills by participating in fellowships such as Teach Plus Policy Fellow, Educators for Excellence District Action Team, and serving as a Union Building Representative.
-Francis is currently researching the ways in which video games engage teens and how to transfer those principles to engage students in the high school classroom, and how to foster creative expression in students to demonstrate their mathematical understanding and growth.
+He also served as a part-time faculty member at Northeastern University Graduate School of Education to teach the EDU6129 Teaching Mathematics course from 2020 - 2023.

 PODCASTS RECOMMENDATIONS